How to Apply for your Child Development Permit

 - Upgrades from three lower levels to Master Teacher, Site Supervisor or Program Director

 Please note that funding is limited.
-At such time it is determined that the total permit stipend budget will be expended; permits will be processed according to the following priorities on a first-come, first-serve basis:
+Permits will be processed according to the following priorities on a first-come, first-serve basis:

 - Initial (first-time) permits starting with the lowest level permit

 - Permit renewals starting with the lowest level permit

 - Permit upgrades starting with the lowest level eligible permit

 - Renewals Funding is also available for online renewal CDTC will reimburse $55 of the $57 renewal fee for Teacher Permit only (you will need to pay the fees by MasterCard or Visa debit or credit card).
 Follow the instructions on Insert #3-b in the CDTC Application for Child Development Permit Funding (linked below) on how to apply for the renewal online and to be reimbursed the $55.00.

 - The permit funding is provided through the CA Department of Education Early Education and Support Services Division